Introduction to March 30, 2026 Crypto Markets

 For Bitcoin miners, current prices underscore the importance of efficient hardware.
 Pickaxe offers ASIC miners optimized for variable network conditions—explore our mining calculator for performance estimates.

-Institutional Activity: ETF Inflows and Corporate Moves
+ETF Inflows and Corporate Moves

 Institutions remain a pivotal force.
 Spot Bitcoin ETFs recorded $1.53 billion in March inflows, nearly offsetting four months of prior outflows (about 42,000 BTC net).